 On a freezing cold day last fall, I visited a nearby greenhouse that was showcasing a special exhibit.
 Everything outdoors by this time was all kinds of dead and all my gardening chores were (mostly) done for the season.
 Even though summer wasn’t that far behind me, it felt good to breath in that fresh plant-y smell and get my flower fix.
 I would say this type of outing is even more rewarding right about now.
-Or anytime in February when winter seems like it will never EVER end.
+Or anytime throughout the early months of the year when winter seems like it will never EVER end.

-I thought I’d put together a few benefits you’ll reap from escaping to a local greenhouse, conservatory, or whatever it’s called where you live.
+I thought I’d put together a few benefits you’ll reap from escaping to a local greenhouse, conservatory, or other type of indoor garden where you live.
 This list is completely subjective, of course, but these are the reasons I like to visit “my happy place” in winter.

 1. Get design ideas for your garden: You might discover some hardscaping inspiration that you want to mimic or a certain planting pattern for a blank space.
 Keep a small garden journal with you for moments like these when you’d like to take notes.
 Or better yet, take a photo.